 These Statements have been prepared in accordance with International Accounting Standard (IAS) 19 - Employee Benefits.
-The Balance Sheet shows a Pensions liability of £67.5 million, which reduces the total reserves of the Council by some 30%.
+The Balance Sheet shows a Pensions liability of £63.0 million, which reduces the total reserves of the Council by 29%.
 Further explanatory notes are provided in the Statement of Accounting Policies and in the notes to the Core Financial Statements.